About Medicare

 The window begins 3 months before you turn 65, includes the month you turn 65, and lasts up to 3 months after.
 This is called your Initial Election Period.

-- You may not have to sign up for Medicare right now.
+2. You may not have to sign up for Medicare right now.

-Option 2: Medicare Advantage plan (Part C).
-These plans replace Part A and B to offer hospital, medical and prescription coverage (Part D) under one plan.
+- Medicare Advantage plan (Part C).
+These plans replace Original Medicare to offer hospital, medical and prescription coverage (Part D) under one network Many Advantage plans offer additional benefits like Dental, Vision and Hearing.

-- Medicare Advantage Plans typically have lower monthly premiums, but you will be responsible for copays, coinsurance, and deductibles as you use the plan.
+Most Medicare Advantage Plans have lower monthly premiums, but you will be responsible for copays, coinsurance, and deductibles as you use the plan; cost-sharing amounts vary from plan to plan.

-- Regardless of whether you choose a Medicare Advantage Plan or Medigap Plan, you will still be responsible for paying your Medicare Part B Premium.
+Regardless of whether you choose a Medicare Advantage Plan or Medigap Plan, you will still be responsible for paying your Medicare Part B Premium.

 If you have questions, please contact us.
 Our dedicated licensed agents are happy to assist you.
 Call 1-855-611-4856.